gvelim/CSX0003RUST/csx3/src/merge_denormalise.md

 As a result of this analysis
 * all execution paths have been understood
 * we have eliminated duplication of logic across the paths
-* have been documented in an ease to understand way
+* we have been documented the logic in an easily to understand way